bebekdas7/spur_ai_chat_agent/README.md

 - Prisma manages the schema defined in prisma/schema.prisma.
 - `npx prisma migrate deploy` applies committed migrations to the database specified by DATABASE_URL.
-- A seeding script is not yet implemented; insert test data manually via Prisma Studio (`npx prisma studio`) or SQL if needed.
+- A seeding script is not yet implemented;

 ## Environment Variables